28 August 2021

 Art, like planting and cooking, in its broadest term, is a process.
 The work of art that is actually being created is the artist itself.
 A process of creation and self exploration.

-Join Laurie and Henrietta, founder of Wakelyns Bakery, for a sensorial journey inspired by nature, food and the season of summer in the outdoors at Wakelyns Organic Agroforestry farm in Fressingfield, Suffolk.
+Join Laurie, artist and yoga teacher, for a sensorial journey inspired by nature, food and the season of summer in the outdoors at Wakelyns.

 The day intends to reconnect us to the land through movement, meditation, breathing, drawing and delicious, beautful and joyful food.